slddn/git_lesson/README.md

  'git rebase -i <COMMIT> HEAD~ or <HASH> of commit to go into iteractive rebase
-	multiple commit changes can be made here; ie, 'squash'/'s' 'git rebase -i <HASH>^' :--- use ^ to include the comity in intractive rebase 'git stash' or 'git commit' :--- to save work before moving between branches
+	multiple commit changes can be made here; ie, 'squash'/'s' 'git rebase -i <HASH>^' :--- use ^ to include the comity in intractive rebase 'git stash' or 'git commit' :--- to save one's work before moving between branches